RGB Grodan101® logo - Negative Primary Color)

 What Is Grodan Stone Wool Made Of?

-The main component of this inert substrate is in its name—stone wool is made from sustainably sourced basalt and chalk rock.
+The main component of this pathogen-free substrate is in its name—stone wool is made from sustainably sourced basalt and chalk rock.
 Here’s a quick rundown of how stone is transformed into an airy “wool” that is ideal for root development and is 1/10 of the weight of a bag of potting soil:

 First, the raw stone material is superheated to almost 3,000 degrees Fahrenheit.
 The molten rock is injected with air and spun into a fibrous, yet light consistency resembling spun sugar.
 The material is treated with a hydrophilic binder to facilitate liquid absorption, which ensures even distribution of water and nutrients upon use.